ntrezowan/the-plain/_posts/2010-06-25-installing-otrs-on-centos.md

 **Backup-restoration policy**

-A cron job handles automated backup operation which is set to take complete backup of otrs system in a folder called `backup` under root privilege.
-The backup script will create backup of `Config.tar.gz`, `Application.tar.gz` and `Database.tar.gz` which will be used for further restoration.
+A cron job handles automated backup operation which is set to take full backup of OTRS system in a folder called `backup` under root.
+The backup script will create three backup files called `Config.tar.gz`, `Application.tar.gz` and `Database.tar.gz`.
-To configure cron, following command has to be executed;
+To configure cron, the following command has to be executed;
 ```
 # crontab –e
 05 12 * * * /opt/otrs/scripts/backup.pl –d /backup
 ```

-In this crontab, the backup script will take an automated backup at 12.05 hours every day and saved it to `/backup` folder.
+In this crontab, the backup script will take an automated backup at 12.05 every day and saved it to `/backup` folder.
 With a HA enabled setup, both `otrs01` and `otrs02` will provide backup process individually by themselves.
 In the same way, restore process for both servers will be handled manually.

 ___

 **Sample configuration**

-Here is a sample configuration after finising the web installation;
+Here is a sample configuration after finishing the web installation;
 ```
 SysConfig>Core>SecureMode: Yes
 SysConfig>Core>ProductName: xyz.com